kokspflanze/PServerCMS/docs/general-setup/CONFIG.md

 Before you do that delete the current tables.

 ### Create the Roles

+You have to execute this in your SQL-Client (SQL Management or HeidiSQL, ...)

 ```sql
 INSERT INTO user_role (role_id, is_default, parent_id) VALUES